If you’re anything like me, these easy breakfast ideas will be lifesavers!

 Try adding chopped strawberries if you feel like it could use something healthier.

 If not, why not go all out and throw in some mini-marshmallows?

-Make-ahead meals are some of my favorites, and that includes breakfast.
+Make-ahead meals are some of my favorites, and that includes this French toast casserole.

 We’re supposed to start our day off with something substantial, but who has the time?

 This recipe can easily be made up the night before and thrown in the oven when you get up.

 In fact, it’s better when the bread has time to soak up all the custard.

 You can use any bread you have leftover, including baguettes, brioche, croissants, or even donuts if you’re feeling naughty.